 CONFIDENTIAL INFORMATION.
-Any information which that is available to an employee only because of the employee's that person's status as an employee of the county County or its agencies and not otherwise not a matter of public knowledge or available to the public via through a request pursuant to the Illinois Freedom of Information Act request. (, being 5 ILCS 140/1 et seq.)
+Any information that is available to an employee only because of that person's status as an employee of the County or its agencies and not otherwise a matter of public knowledge or available to the public through a Freedom of Information Act request.
+(5 LCS 140/1 et seq.)

 CONSTRUCT/ON.
-The process of building, altering, demolishing, making structurally repairings or otherwise making capital improvements to public real property.
+The process of building, altering, demolishing, structurally repairing or otherwise making capital improvements to public real property.